engelsl/Tensor-RTLLM/README.md

 ## Output

-If everything runs correctly, the result should be a csv file in the root of the container.
+If everything runs correctly, the result should be a csv file.
 ```
-cat /output.csv
+cat /TensorRT-LLM/output.csv
 ```

 ## Example